dengwirda/jigsaw/README.md

     * cmake --build . --config BUILD_MODE --target install EXTRAS
     * Delete the temporary BUILD directory.

-This process will build a series of executables and shared libraries: `jigsaw` itself - the main command-line meshing utility, `tripod` - `JIGSAW`'s tessellation infrastructure, `marche` - a fast-marching solver designed to optimise mesh-spacing configurations, as well as `libjigsaw` - `JIGSAW`'s shared `API`.
+A set of executables and shared libraries is built: `jigsaw` itself - the main command-line meshing utility, `tripod` - `JIGSAW`'s tessellation infrastructure, `marche` - a fast-marching solver designed to optimise mesh-spacing configurations, as well as `libjigsaw` - `JIGSAW`'s shared `API`.

-`BUILD_MODE` can be used to select different compiler configurations and should generally either be `Release` or `Debug`. `EXTRAS` can be used to pass additional compile-time arguments, for example `-- -j 4` will build in parallel on supported architectures.
+`BUILD_MODE` can be used to select different compiler configurations (either `Release` or `Debug`). `EXTRAS` can be used to pass additional compile-time arguments, for example `-- -j4` will build in parallel on supported architectures.

-See `example.jig` for documentation on calling the command-line executables, and the headers in <a href="../master/inc/">`../jigsaw/inc/`</a> for details on the `API`.
+See `example.jig` for documentation, as well as the headers in <a href="../master/inc/">`../jigsaw/inc/`</a> for details on the `API`.

 ### `CMD-line Examples`

-After compiling the code, try running the following command-line example to get started:
+After compiling the code, try running the following command-line example:
 ````
 On WIN platforms: